 For this reason, scholarships are a top fund-raising priority with a goal of significantly increasing the number of students receiving privately funded scholarships.
 It’s an ambitious goal, but a great opportunity for changing students’ lives and ensuring good lawyers in our community.

 Nearly every Mitchell Hamline student has financial need.
 Students work part time and full time to finance their education, and a significant number must borrow money to pay for tuition and books.

 Investing in Students

-A scholarship endowment can be created with a one-time gift, a multi-year pledge, an estate gift, or a living endowment (a combination of a multi-year pledge and an estate gift).
+A scholarship endowment can be created with a one-time gift, a multi-year pledge, or an estate gift.
 Endowments are invested, growing, and benefiting students in perpetuity.
-The minimum level for an endowment is $25,000, and each year 5 percent is paid out for the scholarship award.
+The minimum level for an endowment is $50,000, and each year up to 5 percent is paid out for the scholarship award.